Skip to content

 Integration Testing Guide

-This guide explains how to run a complete end-to-end integration test of the Secrets Vault Sync Daemon with two Vaultwarden instances.
+This guide explains how to run a complete end-to-end integration test of the Secrets Vault Sync Daemon using the lightweight in-memory mock vault.

 What's Tested

-The integration test verifies: - ✅ Docker Compose orchestration with multiple services - ✅ Two Vaultwarden instances (source and target) - ✅ Sync daemon startup and health checks - ✅ Secret injection into source vault - ✅ Automatic synchronization to target vault - ✅ REST API endpoints (health, status, execute) - ✅ Database persistence and audit trail
+The integration test verifies: - ✅ Docker Compose orchestration with multiple services - ✅ Mock vault server (source on :8000, target on :8001) - ✅ Sync daemon startup and health checks - ✅ Secret injection into source vault via REST - ✅ Automatic synchronization to target vault - ✅ REST API endpoints (health, status, execute) - ✅ Database persistence and audit trail

 Test Architecture